 4. Important qualities of a healthy relationship – Giving each other space

 Although you both are super close and comfortable in your relationship, there is still adequate personal space.
 You’re not clingy and don’t feel the need to be in each other’s business all the time.

-If you’re wondering what to look for in a partner for life, this is it.
+Space is important in a relationship and the fact that you both give each other personal space signifies that you are secure as a couple and that spending time apart does not threaten you.
+So if you’re wondering what to look for in a partner for life, this is it.
 Space strengthens a relationship and the right amount of space is what constitutes a strong relationship.

 5. There is mutual respect in the relationship

 Everyone should be respected as an individual, but no one idolized “~ Albert Einstein